edwardcao3026/NN-CME/readme.md

-# Approximation and inference of non-Markov models of gene expression by neural network chemical master equations
+# Neural network aided approximation and parameter inference of stochastic models of gene expression

 ***
 This repository contains the julia code and parameters corresponding to the effeciency test presented in: